 Fort lauderdale Bankruptcy lawyer

 All bankruptcy cases in the United States are handled through federal courts.
-Any decisions in federal bankruptcy cases are made by a bankruptcy judge, including whether a debtor is eligible to file and whether they should be discharged of their debts.
-Administration over bankruptcy cases is often handled by a trustee, an officer appointed by the United States Trustee Program of the Department of Justice, to represent the debtor’s estate in the proceeding.
+Decisions in federal bankruptcy cases are made by a bankruptcy judge, including whether a debtor is eligible to file and whether to discharge his/her debts.
+Administration over bankruptcy cases is often handled by a trustee, an officer appointed by the United States Trustee Program of the Department of Justice to represent the debtor’s estate in the proceeding.
 There is usually very little direct contact between the debtor and the judge unless there is some objection made in the case by a creditor.